 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully vegetables fear can now be overcome quickly and easily if you choose the right approach.
+Mercifully vegetables phobia can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Vegetables Fear can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Vegetables Phobia can be overcome